Uryu Hirano: Political activism

 Hirano had visited Hong Kong several times before the 2019 anti-extradition bill protests began, and claims to have many friends there.
-She expressed deep affection for the city, often saying that she loved Hong Kong's beauty—especially the night view of Victoria Harbour.
 Through Twitter and other social media platforms, Hirano learned about the ongoing protests and, after watching activist Agnes Chow explain the 2019 extradition bill on television, she decided to start protesting.
 At the age of 25 Hirano joined the "Emergency Action to Protect Hong Kong’s Freedom and Democracy" rally in Shibuya on 13 June 2019 — her first-ever participation in a demonstration.
 The next day, upon learning that another protest was being held six hours later in Nagoya, she left her work, took the Tōkaidō Shinkansen from Tokyo to Kanayama station and gave a speech at the rally in front of the station.
 The translated version of her speech was later uploaded online and viewed over 400,000 times.
 Hirano stated that if the amendment were passed, "Hong Kong would no longer be Hong Kong," expressing concern that the Chinese Communist Party might expand its influence over Taiwan, East Asia, and even as far as Okinawa and Tokyo.

 Hirano organized her first demonstration against the extradition bill on 29 June 2019 in Tokyo.
 She declared that she would hold weekly "Solidarity Actions to Defend Hong Kong with the World" every Saturday, marching from Hibiya Park to Tokyo Station.
 Hirano started declining modelling jobs to focus on activism and produced banners at her own expense.
 Participation numbers were often smaller than expected, leading her to lament Japan's general indifference toward politics.
-Nonetheless, Hirano stated that she would never regret standing with Hong Kong and that she was even prepared to die to defend it.。Hirano also voiced anger toward mainland Chinese who erased the slogan "Liberate Hong Kong, Revolution of Our Times" written on ema plaques at shrines or discouraged others from supporting the protests.
+Nonetheless, Hirano stated that she would never regret standing with Hong Kong.。Hirano also voiced anger toward mainland Chinese who erased the slogan "Liberate Hong Kong, Revolution of Our Times" written on ema plaques at shrines or discouraged others from supporting the protests.